dejanbatanjac/dejanbatanjac.github.io/_posts/2019-11-13-From Thin Air.md

 Karpathy wrote [Convnetjs](https://cs.stanford.edu/people/karpathy/convnetjs/) and in one [demo](https://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html) showed how to learn an image via regression.

-In here the two linear layers are used instead and single ReLU in between so the model looks like this:
+Here the two linear layers are used instead of a single ReLU in between, so the model looks like this:

 ```
 model = torch.nn.Sequential(